-- You may not receive transfer credit for any 800-level course.
+- You may not use credit for prior learning to fulfill any 800-level course.

-- You must have earned a cumulative GPA of 3.0 prior to starting HS860 Health Science Doctoral Project I.
+- You must have earned a cumulative GPA of 3.0 prior to starting HS860 Doctoral Project I: Project Proposal.

-- If you are unable to complete the doctoral project within HS870 Health Science Doctoral Project II, you may contact your project mentor to secure an extension.
+- If you are unable to complete the doctoral project within HS880 Doctoral Project III: Data Collection and Analysis, you may contact your project mentor to secure an extension.
 If granted, you will enroll in HS871 Health Science Doctoral Project Extension Course to provide you with additional time to complete your doctoral project.
 The University will not charge tuition or fees for the extensions.
 You may enroll in HS871 Health Science Doctoral Project Extension Course for up to three terms.
 Additional enrollments in HS871 Health Science Doctoral Project Extension Course will require approval from the Doctoral Program Chair.

 Certification, State Board, and National Board Exams